IEntin/ClientServer/README.md

 latency is strictly proportional to the number of clients due to increasing load\
 on worker threads running processing logic.
 Only performance is a limiting factor.\
 This server was tested with 20 clients of mixed types.
 The server and all clients are\
 running on the same desktop.
-In real case clients will run on different hosts.
+In real case tcp clients will run on different hosts.

 ........

-Another note on named pipes:\
-The code is increasing the pipe size to make read and write "atomic".\
+Fifo code is increasing the pipe size to make read and write "atomic".\
 This operation requires sudo access if requested size exceeds 1MB\
-(with used configuration, original buffer size is 64 KB).
+(with original configuration, buffer size is 64 KB).
 If more than 1MB is necessary:\
 sudo ./server\
 and\
 sudo ./client\